Skip to main content

-This shows the two-step flow used by the current Cookbook: the model returns a function call first, you execute it locally, then send back a function_call_result for the final answer.
+This shows the complete two-step flow: the model returns a function call first, you execute it locally, then send back a function_call_result for the final answer.

 1) Initial request (expose your functions)